Soldier Honored: Charles R. Soltes, Jr.

 Branch of Service: Army

-Army Major Charles R. Soltes Jr., 36, of Irvine, California was assigned to the 426th Civil Affairs Battalion, U.S. Army Reserve, Upland, California.
-He was killed on October 13, 2004 when an explosive device struck his convoy as it returned from a local hospital in Mosul, Iraq.
-Five other soldiers were wounded during the incident.
+Army Major Charles R. Soltes, Jr., 36, of Irvine, Calif., was assigned to the 426th Civil Affairs Battalion, U.S. Army Reserve, Upland, Calif.
+He was killed on October 13, 2004, when an explosive device struck his convoy as it returned from a local hospital in Mosul, Iraq.

-Major Soltes loved to fish and camp, and he played rugby in college.
-“Even as a kid, Robbie was an uncommon human being… I don’t think he ever had a job that wasn’t about helping others,” said his life-long friend, Greg Liccardi.
-The Soltes family lived in Irvine, California – which included his wife and two sons.
-At the time of Major Soltes’ death, his wife was eight months pregnant with the couple’s third child.
+MAJ Soltes loved to fish and camp, and he played rugby in college.
+The Soltes family – which included his wife and two sons – lived in Irvine.
+At the time of MAJ Soltes’ death, his wife was eight months pregnant with the couple’s third child.

 All three of his children have been Folds of Honor scholarship recipients.